 SCIENTIFIC BACKGROUND

-In patients with clinical suspicion of hereditary hemochromatosis due to a transferrin saturation of >45% and a serum ferritin level of >200 µg/l, genetic testing of the HFE gene (basic diagnostic genotyping) is recommended.
+In patients with suspected hereditary hemochromatosis due to a transferrin saturation of >45% and a serum ferritin level of >200 µg/l, genetic testing of the HFE gene (basic diagnostic genotyping) is recommended.

-In patients with inconspicuous basic diagnostics and severe iron overload detected by liver biopsy, magnetic resonance imaging, or quantitative phlebotomy, in whom other liver diseases or hematological disorders have been ruled out, extended molecular genetic diagnostics are indicated.
+Extended molecular genetic diagnostics are indicated in patients with inconspicuous basic diagnostics and severe iron overload detected by liver biopsy, magnetic resonance imaging, or quantitative phlebotomy, in whom other liver diseases or hematological disorders have been ruled out.
 This includes the option of detecting rare variants in the HFE, HJV (aka HFE2), HAMP, TFR2, SLC40A1, and BMP6 genes.

 In patients with proven hereditary hemochromatosis, lifelong regular phlebotomy is the recommended therapy, leading to normal life expectancy if started early.
 If phlebotomy cannot be performed, therapy with chelates may be considered.
-Besides, a healthy, balanced diet is recommended.
+A healthy, balanced diet is recommended.

 References